Azores Travel Guide

 Corvo – 6km X 4km

-The smallest and most remote island of the Azores with just one settlement and a spectacular deep volcanic crater.
+The smallest and the most remote island of the Azores with just one settlement and a spectacular deep volcanic crater.